Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Vie, A., 2021.
 Qualities, challenges and future of genetic algorithms: A literature review. arXiv preprint arXiv:2011.05277.

 * Corne, D.W. and Lones, M.A., 2018.
 Evolutionary algorithms. arXiv preprint arXiv:1805.11014.

+* Eiben, A.E. and Smith, J.E., 2016.
+Towards the evolution of things.
+ACM SIGEVOlution, 8(3), pp.3-6.

 * De Jong, K.A., 2006.
 Evolutionary computation: A unified approach.
 MIT Press.